Accessible only by boat or airplane, this park features outstanding scenic backdrops across the bay from Homer.

 Just a short hop from Homer is Alaska's first state park and only designated wilderness park.
-Kachemak Bay State Park, along with the adjoining Kachemak Bay State Wilderness Park to the south, contains almost 400,000 acres of mountains, glaciers, forests and ocean.
+Kachemak Bay State Park, along with the adjoining Kachemak Bay State Wilderness Park to the south, contains almost 400,000 acres of mountains, glaciers, forests, and ocean.

-Believed to be descended from the Chugach Eskimo, the indigenous inhabitants of this area harvested sustenance from Kachemak Bay’s diverse riches including fish, shellfish, marine mammals, and birds.
+The indigenous inhabitants of this area harvested sustenance from Kachemak Bay’s diverse riches including fish, shellfish, marine mammals, and birds.
 By the time of European exploration, the area was the territory of the Dena’ina Athabascans.
 When Kachemak Bay State Park was designated in June 1970, it became Alaska’s very first state park.

 With more than 80 miles of trails, 21 campsites, and dozens of protected coves and bays, there are numerous opportunities for kayakers, campers, hikers, and backpackers.
 Designated campsites are scattered throughout the park on the area’s beaches, lakes, coves, rivers, and forests.
 Many sites feature picnic tables, outhouses, fire pits, and bear boxes for storing food.

 The park also features six public use cabins that can be reserved in advance, most of which are located in scenic spots overlooking the water.
 There are also six yurts that are managed by a private concessionaire.
 The cabins and yurts are rustic, containing wood stoves, wooden bunks, and outhouses.
 Some have boat access, and others are hike-in after your water taxi.